auth0/node-guardian/README.md

 ```

 ##### `user.enableMFA()`
-Shortcut method, adds `user_metadata.disable_mfa = false` to the user.
+Shortcut method, adds `user_metadata.use_mfa = false` to the user.
 This wont be applied until you call update.

 ##### `user.disableMFA(): Object`
-Shortcut method, adds `user_metadata.disable_mfa = true` to the user.
+Shortcut method, adds `user_metadata.use_mfa = true` to the user.
 This wont be applied until you call update.